7.3 Tuition and Fees

-- If the parent, or United States court-appointed, legal guardian has maintained domicile in Georgia for at least twelve (12) consecutive months and the student can provide clear and legal evidence showing the relationship to the parent or United States court-appointed, legal guardian has existed for at least twelve (12) consecutive months immediately preceding the first day of classes for the term.
-Under Georgia code, legal guardianship must be established prior to the student’s 18th birthday; or
+- If the parent or United States court-appointed, legal guardian has maintained domicile in Georgia for at least 12 consecutive months and the student can provide clear and legal evidence showing the relationship to the parent or United States court-appointed, legal guardian has existed for at least 12 consecutive months immediately preceding the first day of classes for the term.
+Under Georgia Code, legal guardianship must be established prior to the student’s 18th birthday; or

 Students 24 and Older.

-- Students who reside or study at another institution.
+- Students who reside or are jointly enrolled at another institution;

 - Members of the armed services utilizing the military’s tuition assistance programs or paying their own way to attend the institution.